How Sweet It Is! Measuring Glucose in Your Food

-- Dip a test strip into each of the seven cups, one at a time.
-After 1–2 seconds, remove the test strips from each of the solutions and watch them for 30 seconds (which should be the time recommended in the test strip instructions).
+- Dip a test strip into the solution in the cup labeled 2%.
+After 1–2 seconds, remove the test strips from the solution.
+Tap the test strip on the rim of the cup to remove excess solution and watch it for 30 seconds (which should be the time recommended in the test strip instructions).
 Then match the color of the glucose marker on the test strip to the color on the bottle shown in Figure 3.
-Do the colors match what you would expect?
+Does the color match what you would expect?
 Write down your observations in your lab notebook.
 Note: For high glucose concentrations, it might take up to 60 seconds until the color matches the actual concentration.
-Therefore it is recommended to dilute your samples once they approach a glucose concentration of 1%.

-- See the Technical Note for guidance on matching the color of the glucose test strips to the color on the bottle.
+- See the Technical Note: Reading Glucose Test Strips for guidance on matching the color of the glucose test strips to the color on the bottle.

 When matching the color of a glucose test strip to a color on the bottle, keep in mind these helpful tips: